 The market for healthcare devices will continue to expand with a CAGR of 4.6% from 2016 to 2021, and forecasted to reach $343 billion by 2021.
 One of the growing segments of this market is home healthcare devices, such as electronics used to measure blood sugar level and blood pressure.
 End-users of these devices will require the help of tech support representatives who are sensitive to their needs.

 Another segment of the healthcare market is mobile health apps or mHealth for short.
-The global mHealth market is expected to reach USD 111.8 billion by 2025, growing at a CAGR of 44.2%, according to a new report by Grand View Research, Inc. mHealth may range from fitness apps for active users to remote monitoring apps and EMR for patients with chronic diseases.
+The global mHealth market is expected to reach USD 151.57 billion by 2025, growing at a CAGR of 25.7%, according to a Grand View Research report. mHealth may range from fitness apps for active users to remote monitoring apps and EMR for patients with chronic diseases.